-${\bf 25}$ It's six years since I moved here.

-I \\\\\ six years.

-26 My study is full of papers - I can't get another thing on the desk ROOM There is on my desk!
+CAE Reading and Use of English - Practice Test 6 0 Once I understood the questions, I could answer it.
+ONLY It was only after I had understood the question that I could answer it.
+25 It's six years since I moved here.
+BEEN I six years.
+26 My study is full of papers - I can't get another thing on the desk!
+ROOM There is on my desk!
 27 It's the first time I've seen such a beautiful painting!
 BEFORE Never such a beautiful painting!
 28 She didn't listen to my idea at all and refused to consider it.
 DISMISSIVE She my idea and refused to consider it.
 29 I absolutely forbid you to tell anyone about the plan.
-NO Under tell anyone about the plan.
-30 I understand what you are saying but I can't agree.
-POINT I can't agree, although
+NO

+I can't agree, although .